What Are the Best Types of Paper for Printing?

 Copy Paper

-While some may use copy paper and laser paper interchangeably, there’s quite a distinction between the two.
-Copy paper is the one you usually find next to your office printer in a large box.
+While some may use copy paper and laser paper interchangeably, there’s a distinct difference between the two.
+Copy paper is the kind you usually find next to your office printer in a large box.
 It is thinner and less expensive than laser paper and, well, gets the job done.
-Though color accuracy and print quality is, at times, compromised.
+However, color accuracy and print quality may sometimes be compromised.

 4. Matte Paper